 Changing networks to move away from ABC is not an option for us.
-There are a
+There are a number of reasons.

 Limbaugh, Sean Hannity and Michael Savage.